 During his career in broadcasting, Bob has been honored with more than 40 awards from the NPPA (National Press Photographers Association), the MAB (Michigan Assoc.
 Broadcasters), and Michigan Associated Press, including, “Best Individual Photojournalism” in 1998 and 2006.
 He also has been honored with 7 regional EMMY nominations and 3 regional EMMY awards including one for a documentary produced in Malawi, Africa with MSU J-school colleague Sue Carter.

 In 2016, Bob was inducted into the “Emmy Silver Circle,” an honor reserved for those with 25 years in the broadcast industry.

-He was just elected to serve a two-year term as President of the Michigan Chapter of the National Academy of Television Arts and Sciences (NATAS) and sits on several committees with the Michigan Association of Broadcasters Foundation board working with student contests, fundraising for scholarships and organizing career conferences for high school and college students interested in broadcasting.
+He is in his second two-year term as President of the Michigan Chapter of the National Academy of Television Arts and Sciences (NATAS) and sits on several committees with the Michigan Association of Broadcasters Foundation board working with student contests, fundraising for scholarships and organizing career conferences for high school and college students interested in broadcasting.

 Bob continues his outreach for high school and college students by speaking at local schools, presenting at the Michigan Interscholastic Press Association’s (MIPA) annual conference, organizing NATAS student events and presenting panel discussions yearly at the Broadcast Education Association’s national conference.

-This past year, Bob traveled to Puerto Rico to produce a documentary on the media affects of Hurricane Maria.
-He is also traveling to Brasilia, Brazil, to teach Brazilian journalism students the art of visual storytelling.
+In 2019, Bob traveled to Puerto Rico to produce a documentary on the media affects of Hurricane Maria and spent a week in Brasilia, Brazil, to teach Brazilian journalism students the art of visual storytelling.